linnmyatmaung/UTBack/README.md

-# 🎉 UTYCC Welcome Voting Backend
+# 🎉 UTYCC Welcome Backend

 A robust RESTful API for managing voting, agendas, and user authentication for UTYCC events.
 Built with **Node.js**, **Express**, **TypeORM**, **MySQL**, and **Socket.IO** for real-time updates.